phronmophobic/clj-media/README.md

 ## Locally compiled FFmpeg

 clj-media also supports using a locally compiled FFmpeg build.
+It is recommended to use the same major version of FFMpeg as the version clj-media targets.

 Example compilation:
 ```bash